 We discuss details of the advantages of buying bonds online later in this post.

-Out of the online brokerage firms, we recommend investors who buy bonds online to have accounts at two brokerages: Fidelity and E*TRADE.
+Out of the online brokerage firms, we recommend investors looking for where to buy bonds have accounts at two online brokerages: Fidelity and E*TRADE.
 Both bond-trading platforms offer a full bond inventory with up to 9,000 individual corporate bonds, quality trade execution, and competitive brokerage commissions.

 The primary reason for having accounts at two online brokerages is to ensure you are receiving the best price possible for the bonds you buy and sell.
-While bond inventory can be similar across online brokerage firms, certain brokerages have different rules with respect to what bond price quotes investors can see.
+While corporate bond inventory can be similar across online brokerage firms, certain brokerages have different rules with respect to what bond price quotes investors can see.
 Some brokerages may be more conservative with respect to certain high-yield bonds and may not show all -- or any -- bond price quotes for certain individual corporate bonds.
-During the peak of the COVID-19 crisis in March 2020, we saw numerous cases where certain online brokerages were showing quotes for a corporate bond and others weren't showing any corporate bond quotes.

 Vanguard also offers a good bond-trading platform; however, for accounts less than $500,000, its brokerage commissions are double those of Fidelity and E*TRADE.
-Vanguard fees are $2 per bond, while Fidelity and E*Trade charge $1 per bond regardless of account size.
+For these accounts, Vanguard fees are $2 per bond, while Fidelity and E*Trade charge $1 per bond regardless of account size.

 Charles Schwab also offers a good bond-trading platform; however, based on our last review of the Schwab bond-trading system, it doesn't show customers the live bid side of a corporate bond quote prior to purchasing the bond.
 This makes it very difficult to evaluate the level of liquidity available in a corporate bond.
 In our view, seeing a bond's bid-offer spread is an important part in determining which corporate bonds we recommend to investors purchasing our investment newsletter subscription.
 We believe, generally speaking, in selling bonds before maturity to maximize investment returns, so knowing the depth of bid quotes on corporate bonds is key to our bond investment analysis.